Starbound-Team/Ardupilot-Workshop/README.md

 ***Setup the virtual environment***

-*Navigate to the clone repositor, then Tools/environment_install, and execute the script that matches your distro*
+*Navigate to the clone repository, then Tools/environment_install, and execute the script that matches your distro*

 For example on ubuntu (and ubuntu-based distros):
 ```bash